-- Generally, for a fast coverage decision on a request for a medical item or service, we will give you our answer within 72 hours.
-If your request is for a Medicare Part B prescription drug, we will answer within 24 hours - as explained above, we can take up to 14 more calendar days under certain circumstances.
-If we decide to take extra days to make the coverage decision, we will tell you in writing.
-We can't take
+A fast coverage decision means we will answer within 72 hours if your request is for a medical item or service.
+If your request is for a Medicare Part B prescription drug, we will answer within 24 hours.

-- extra time to make a decision if your request is for a Medicare Part B prescription drug - ♦ if you believe we should not take extra days, you can file a "fast complaint" about our decision to take extra days.
-When you file a fast complaint, we will give you an answer to your complaint within 24 hours.
-(For more information about the process for making complaints, including fast complaints, see "How to Make a Complaint About Quality of Care, Waiting Times, Customer Service, or Other Concerns" in this "Coverage Decisions, Appeals, and Complaints" section) - ♦ if we do not give you our answer within 72 hours (or if there is an extended time period, by the end of that period), or within 24 hours if your request is for a Medicare Part B prescription drug, you have the right to appeal.
-"Step-by-step: How to make a Level 1 Appeal" below tells you how to make an appeal - If our answer is yes to part or all of what you requested, we must authorize or provide the medical care coverage we have agreed to provide within 72 hours after we received your request.
-If we extended the time needed to make our coverage decision on your request for a medical item or service, we will authorize or provide the coverage by the end of that extended period - If our answer is no to part or all of what you requested, we will send you a detailed written explanation as to why we said no
+- however, if you ask for more time, or if we need more information that may benefit you we can take up to 14 more days.
+If we take extra days, we will tell you in writing.
+We can't take extra time to make a decision if your request is for a Medicare Part B prescription drug - if you believe we should not take extra days, you can file a fast complaint.
+See "How to Make a Complaint About Quality of Care, Waiting Times, Customer Service, or Other Concerns" of this section for information on complaints.)
+We will call you as soon as we make the decision. - ♦ if we do not give you our answer within 72 hours (or if there is an extended time period, by the end of that period), or within 24 hours if your request is for a Medicare Part B prescription drug, you have the right to appeal.
+"Step-by-step: How to make a Level 1 Appeal" below tells you how to make an appeal - ♦ If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no